What’s life like for young people with Down’s syndrome today? Meet Sarah…

 In 1999 Sarah’s father Andy Merriman wrote a frank and moving book, A Minor Adjustment, about the challenge of her early years.
 The national publicity it gained saw it become a treasured resource for other families on a similar journey, selling over 8,000 copies.

-Sarah’s just like any other twenty-something city girl, with a job and regular commute, a boyfriend and a busy social life.
+Sarah’s just like any other twenty-something city girl, with a job and regular commute and a busy social life.

 While the awareness and visibility of people with Down’s syndrome has never been greater, pre-natal testing could threaten their very existence.
 Sarah’s generation is the first that has not been written off completely at birth.